llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 OpenACC Runtime
 ===============

-Clacc's OpenACC runtime is built as a layer on top of LLVM's OpenMP runtime.
+Clacc's OpenACC runtime is built as a layer on top of Clacc's version of LLVM's OpenMP runtime.
 Currently, the majority of this layer offers OpenACC Profiling Interface support, which is documented in the next section.
 Further support for the OpenACC Runtime Library API is under development.

 Details on how Clacc's OpenACC runtime might one day interact with OpenMP runtimes from other OpenMP implementations can currently be